 Agreement compared with notice

-While an agency may seek agreement at the same time it provides a collection notice, the two processes should not be confused.
+While an agency may seek agreement at the same time it gives a collection notice, it is important not to confuse the two processes.

 Opting in versus opting out